Wael Abdelgawad

 Wael is the founder of Zawaj.com, an online Muslim matrimonial service.
 Founded in 1998, it was one of the first such services created, and is the oldest still extant.
 Abdelgawad also founded the popular IslamicAnswers.com website, which provides advice to people with marriage and family problems.
 In 2010, his blog IslamicSunrays.com was nominated for a Brass Crescent award.

-Wael is the author of Pieces of a Dream, a novel set in San Francisco and depicting the spiritual journey of a taxi driver and Iraq war veteran named Louis.
+Wael is the author of several novels, including Pieces of a Dream, a novel set in San Francisco and depicting the spiritual journey of a taxi driver and Iraq war veteran named Louis.
 The novel belongs to the relatively new English-language genre known as Muslim fiction.

 Background

-Wael Abdelgawad's parents were both Egyptian-American scientists who immigrated to the USA shortly before he was born.
+Wael Abdelgawad's parents were both Egyptian-American scientists who immigrated to the US in 1964.
 Wael grew up in California, attended junior high school in Libya, and high school in Saudi Arabia.
 He studied English literature at California State University Fresno as well as Fresno City College.
-At FCC he was editor of the university literary magazine, Potpourri.
-He has held jobs including literacy tutor, librarian, San Francisco bicycle messenger, taxi driver, daytrader and web developer.
-Since 1998 he has been working as a webmaster and writer.
+Since 1998 he has been working as a webmaster and writer, and is a staff writer for MuslimMatters.org.

-Wael was a resident of the San Francisco Bay Area for many years, then lived in Panama from 2005 to 2008.
-He now resides in Fresno, California.